 - Walk – If you live in an urban center, there are plenty of opportunities to walk.
 Walking in a city doesn’t have to feel like exercise since you just do it to get from point a to point b.
 If you live in a suburb, the act of walking may take some planning.
 Still, if you drive to the mall, you will walk at the mall, so that’s not a bad thing.

 Another thing: one of the greatest obstacles for daily exercise is motivation.
 I’ve been using the Coach Me app (formerly Lift) as a reminder/habit builder.
-It’s simple and it won’t bug you too much.
+It’s simple and it’ll only bug you as much as you want it to.

 How about you?
-What are your creative ways to fit exercises into your daily life?
+What are some of your creative ways to fit exercises into your busy daily life?